 But do you really need to invest much in marketing?
 No, you don’t have to.

 There are several ways you can market your business while on a tight budget.
 If planned and executed properly, you’ll see your business get back up to its feet again.
+Here are little to no budget marketing ideas for you:

 6 Ways to Market Your Business on A Budget